tarwn/lessthandot-hugo/blogs/content/posts/2012-04-23-sql-server-developer-tips-and.md

 ![filter settings][4]

 Play with this to find out what works best for you.
 At my organization we have what are called Code Generated Stored Procedures.
-All of these stored procedure’s names start with “_”.
-So to only look at custom code I tell the filter to only show stored procedures that don’t contain an underscore.
+All of these stored procedure's names start with “_”.
+So to only look at custom code I tell the filter to only show stored procedures that don't contain an underscore.

 ## Make sure your relationships are set up

 One of the easiest things to do when setting up a new database is to forget to set up the relationships between tables.
-In a large database or during development of an application, it’s easy to forget to set up the relationship for a new table.
-LessThanDot’s SQLCop has a section for detecting missing foreign keys (as well as other nifty things).
+In a large database or during development of an application, it's easy to forget to set up the relationship for a new table.
+LessThanDot's SQLCop has a section for detecting missing foreign keys (as well as other nifty things).
 Get it for free here: http://sqlcop.ltd.local/

 ## Tools are your best friends

-While SQL Server Management Studios is far and above a better tool than trying to do everything in a command prompt, it doesn’t do everything for you when it comes to managing deployments.
+While SQL Server Management Studios is far and above a better tool than trying to do everything in a command prompt, it doesn't do everything for you when it comes to managing deployments.
 There are several tools out there that can do this for you.
-Red Gate’s SQL Developer Bundle is a collection of their database tools.
-It’s a bit pricy, but the ROI is phenomenal and is worth having for every database developer.
+Red Gate's SQL Developer Bundle is a collection of their database tools.
+It's a bit pricy, but the ROI is phenomenal and is worth having for every database developer.
 They even offer a free trial.
 Check it out here: [SQL Developer Bundle][5]

-Another nifty tool is SQL Sentry’s Plan Explorer.
-Plan Explorer gives you a detailed layout of what’s going on with your sql query.
-It’ll tell you which parts are costing the most performance wise.
-There’s a free version and a version you have to purchase.
+Another nifty tool is SQL Sentry's Plan Explorer.
+Plan Explorer gives you a detailed layout of what's going on with your sql query.
+It'll tell you which parts are costing the most performance wise.
+There's a free version and a version you have to purchase.
 Check them out here: [SQL Server Query View][6]

 ### Get a Code Generator

 Gode generators are another tool that can vastly reduce the amount of time it takes to develop a database.
 Where I work at one of our application developers took the time to create an in-house code generator for our databases.
 It iterates through a database and creates insert, update, delete, and select statements for each table.
 This internal tool has saved us a lot of time and energy by providing a consistent base to start from.
-I don’t know a lot about what code generators are available, but I highly suggest trying to find one that works for you.
+I don't know a lot about what code generators are available, but I highly suggest trying to find one that works for you.

-## Don’t be afraid to ask
+## Don't be afraid to ask

 One of the biggest mistakes a developer can do is not ask a question, no matter how small and trivial it may seem.
 There are numerous resources online for getting answer.
-Here’s my personal list of where I go for answers:
+Here's my personal list of where I go for answers:

   * www.ltd.local
   * www.stackoverflow.com